colindelotavo/discord-nickname-resetter/README.md

 ## Setup
 1. Download the repository onto your computer.
-2. Create a file named .env in the main folder of the project.
+2. Create a file named `.env` in the main folder of the project.
-3. Copy and paste this code inside the .env file.
+3. Copy and paste the code below into the `.env` file.
 ```
 BOT_TOKEN = "<api_token>"
 ```